ITU-BDSA2025-GROUP1/Chirp/docs/report.md

 ![Deployed application diagram.](./images/arch_deployed_app_v2.jpg)

 The deployment architecture follows the client - server architecture.
 Where the Client communicates with the server through HTTPS.
 The server uses a SQLite database for data storage, and both are hosted on Azure.
 The server also has two connections with GitHub.
-One where a workflow is used to deploy the newest code from the "main" branch up to the server, and another by using OAuth to athenticate clients through GitHub login.
+One where a workflow is used to deploy the newest code from the "main" branch up to the server, and another by using OAuth to authenticate clients through GitHub login.

 ## User activities